 Are You Thomas or Peter? – Bible Study

-After being nailed to the cross and being resurrected, the Lordappeared to the disciples for 40 days.
-During that time, various little things happened between the and the disciples, for example: the Lord ate bread with the disciples, ate fish and explained the Scriptures. … But during this time, the Lord Jesus spoke different words to Peter and Thomas, but seldom can we find the deeper meaning within this.
-What intentions of God on earth are hidden in these words to them?
-These are worth pondering carefully.
+After being nailed to the cross and being resurrected, the Lord Jesus appeared to the disciples for 40 days.
+During that time, various little things happened between the Lord Jesus and the disciples.
+For example: the Lord ate bread with the disciples, ate fish and explained the Scriptures. … But during this time, the Lorddifferent things to Peter and Thomas, but seldom can we find explanations of the deeper meaning within this.
+What intentions of God are hidden in these words to them?
+This is worth pondering carefully.

-From the, we can see that a disciple did not believe the Lord Jesus’ resurrection until he saw the resurrected Lord with his own eyes and touched the Lord Jesus’ nail marks with his own hands.
+From the Bible, we can see that there was one disciple who did not believe the Lord Jesus’ resurrection until he saw the resurrected Lord with his own eyes and touched the Lord Jesus’ nail marks with his own hands.
 The person was Thomas.
 What did the Lord Jesus say to Thomas after His resurrection?
-The Lord : “because you have seen me, you have believed: blessed are they that have not seen, and yet have believed” (Jhn 20:29).
+The Lord Jesus said: “because you have seen me, you have believed: blessed are they that have not seen, and yet have believed” (Jhn 20:29).
 Before, I only understood the literal meaning of the Lord Jesus’ words.
 However, I did not know God’s hidden will.
-Until seeing such a paragraph of , I gradually understand His will.
+But when I read this paragraph of God’s words, I gradually understood His will.
 God says: “Before the Lord Jesus was nailed to the cross, Thomas always doubted that He is Christ, and could not believe it.
 His belief in God was established only on the basis of what he could see with his own eyes, what he could touch with his own hands.
 The Lord Jesus had a good understanding of the faith of this type of person.
 They only believed in God in heaven, and did not believe at all, and would not accept the One sent by God, or the Christ in the flesh.
-In order to have him acknowledge and believe in the existence of the Lord Jesus and that He truly was , He allowed Thomas to reach out his hand and touch His rib. … The Lord Jesus’ appearance and His words provided a conclusion, and a verdict on the faith of those who were full of doubts.
+In order to have him acknowledge and believe in the existence of the Lord Jesus and that He truly was God incarnate, He allowed Thomas to reach out his hand and touch His rib. … The Lord Jesus’ appearance and His words provided a conclusion, and a verdict on the faith of those who were full of doubts.
 He used His actual words and actions to tell the doubters, to tell those who only believed in God in heaven but did not believe in Christ: God did not commend their belief, nor did He commend their following which was full of doubts.
 The day they fully believed in God and Christ could only be the day that God completed His great work.
 Of course, that day was also the day that their doubt received a verdict.
-Their attitude toward Christ determined their fate, and their stubborn doubt meant their faith gained them no results, and their rigidness meant their hopes were in vain.
+Their attitude toward Christ determined their fate, and their stubborn doubt meant their faith gained them no results, and their hardness meant their hopes were in vain.
 Because their belief in God in heaven was fed on illusions, and their doubt toward Christ was actually their true attitude toward God, even though they touched the nail marks on the Lord Jesus’ body, their faith was still useless and their outcome could only be described as beating the wind—in vain. …

 “… Thomas represents a type of person who believes in God yet doubts God.
 They are of a suspicious nature, have sinister hearts, are treacherous, and do not believe in the things that God can complete.
 They do not believe in God’s omnipotence and His rule, and they don’t believe in God incarnate.
 However, the Lord Jesus’ resurrection was a slap in the face to them, and it also provided them with an opportunity to discover their own doubt, to recognize their own doubt, and to acknowledge their own treachery, thus truly believing in the existence and resurrection of the Lord Jesus.
 What happened with Thomas was a warning and a caution for later generations so that more people could warn themselves not to be doubting like Thomas, and if they were, they would sink into the darkness.
 If you follow God, but just like Thomas, you always want to touch the Lord’s rib and feel His nail marks to confirm, to verify, to speculate on whether or not God exists, God will forsake you.
 So, the Lord Jesus requires people to not be like Thomas, only believing what they can see with their own eyes, but to be a pure, honest person, to not harbor doubts toward God, but only believe in and follow Him.
 This type of person is blessed.
 This is a very small requirement the Lord Jesus has for people, and a warning for His followers” (“God’s Work, God’s Disposition, and God Himself III”).

-I realized from God’s words that although Thomas believed in the Lord Jesus, saw Him perform so many miracles and listened to His many sermons, he doubted in his heart all along whether the Lord Jesus is incarnated God.
+I realized from God’s words that although Thomas believed in the Lord Jesus, saw Him perform so many miracles and listened to His many sermons, he doubted in his heart all along whether the Lord Jesus was incarnated God.
 Especially after the Lord Jesus was nailed to the cross, Thomas’ doubts were completely exposed.
-It was fully revealed that he was an unbeliever who followed Christ but not believed in Him.
-After Thomas reached out his hand and touched the Lord Jesus’ nail marks, although he believed that the resurrected Lord Jesus was Christ, he had been condemned by God.
-God’s words already demonstrated clearly that He did not praise Thomas’ belief or acknowledge him being His follower.
+It was fully revealed that he was an unbeliever who followed Christ but did not believe in Him.
+After Thomas reached out his hand and touched the Lord Jesus’ nail marks, although he believed that the resurrected Lord Jesus was Christ, he had already been condemned by God.
+God’s words already demonstrated clearly that He did not praise Thomas’ belief, or acknowledge him as being His follower.
 God came among the disciples and spoke these words to Thomas first, which was a judgment to him and also to the people like Thomas.
-They believed in the Lord Jesus in word, but doubted the Lord Jesus’ identity all the time in their hearts.
+They paid lip service to belief in the Lord Jesus, but doubted the Lord Jesus’ identity all the time in their hearts.
 They still believed in God in heaven and in their own conceptions and imaginations.
 Neither did they believe in Christ coming to the world, nor did they believe incarnated God had such authority and power.
-They could only be abandoned and eliminated by God if they continued with such manner of faith.
-At the same time, I understand that God hopes us not to be suspicious and base our faith in the Christ on the viewpoint of seeing with our own eyes, but to know incarnated God’s true identity and ascertain God’s appearance and work through Christ’s work and words.
+So as they continued to believe in this way they could only be abandoned and eliminated by God.
+At the same time, I understood that God hopes that we won’t be suspicious and base our faith in the Christ on the basis of seeing with our own eyes, but instead will come to know incarnated God’s true identity and ascertain God’s appearance and work through Christ’s work and words.
 At this point, I thought: How many believers believe in God with their true hearts?
 How many believers believe in a vague God?
 They only acknowledge God in heaven and believe that God in heaven is filled with might, and full of authority and power.
 But they are full of doubts about the God on earth and the God incarnate.
-They did not believe the incarnate God has the authority and the ability, and can accomplish everything.
-The Lord Jesus warned Thomas, also actually warned us how to treat the facts of God incarnate?
-Is our faith in God full of doubts like Thomas?
-These questions about believing in God, which we should be completely clear on, are indeed worth reflecting deeply.
+They do not believe the incarnate God has the authority and the ability, and can accomplish everything.
+The Lord Jesus warned Thomas, and also actually warned us, how to treat the reality of God incarnate.
+Is ourfull of doubts like Thomas’?
+These questions about believing in God, which we should be completely clear on, are indeed worth reflecting upon deeply.

-I know from God’s words that the reason why the Lord asked Peter the question is that He had expectations and commissions of Peter, and Peter was an honest and innocent person, unlike Thomas who was full of doubts to the incarnate God.
-Peter paid more attention to listening to the words of the Lord Jesus all along, practicing and experiencing His words.
-He denied the Lord three times, but the Lord Jesus knew it was temporary weakness of his flesh and did not represent his nature like Thomas doubting God.
+I know from God’s words that the reason why the Lord asked Peter the question is that He had expectations of, and commissions for, Peter, and that Peter was an honest and innocent person, unlike Thomas who was full of doubts about the incarnate God.
+Peter paid more attention to listening to the words of the Lord Jesus all along, and practiced and experienced His words.
+He denied the Lord three times, but the Lord Jesus knew it was a temporary weakness of his flesh and did not represent his nature, unlike Thomas’ doubting of God.
 God sympathized with his weakness and did not condemn him.
-The conversation between the Lord Jesus and Peter after His resurrection showed God’s expectation of people loving God like Peter.
-God would like to let him know that do not be satisfied with following God, suffering and spending.
-More importantly, in the process of following God, he needed to pursue to love God, bear testimony to God and walk in God’s way for life so that God’s will can be carried out on him.
-Only this is the duty that should be performed as a creature.
+The conversation between the Lord Jesus and Peter after His resurrection showed God’s expectation that people could love God like Peter.
+God wanted to let him know to not be satisfied with following God, and suffering and expending himself.
+More importantly, in the process of following God, he needed to pursue love of God, bear testimony to God and walk in God’s way for life.
+This is the main duty that should be performed as a creature of God.
 Peter was very inspired by the commissions from the Lord Jesus, deeply felt God’s earnest intentions, and understood his responsibility and duty.
-Afterward, Peter took the Lord Jesus’ commissions as his duty, pursued the goal of satisfying the Lord’s demands, and offered up his whole being to undergo countless trials and refinement for life and all manner of suffering.
-At last, he was nailed upside down on the cross for the Lord and bore a wonderful testimony of the supreme love of God and obedience unto death, becoming the one who is most deserving of God’s approval throughout the ages and an exemplar for the people of the future.
+Afterward, Peter took the Lord Jesus’ commissions as his duty, pursued the goal of satisfying the Lord’s demands, and offered up his whole being to undergo countless trials and refinements and all manner of suffering for his whole life.
+In the end, he was nailed upside down on the cross for the Lord and bore a wonderful testimony of his supreme love of God and obedience unto death, becoming the one who is most deserving of God’s approval throughout the ages and an exemplar for the people of the future.

 Seeing God’s expectation of Peter and condemnation of Thomas, we should make a right choice.
-Do you want to believe in a vague God in heaven like Thomas being full of doubts about the practical God incarnate, or like Peter being an innocent and honest person that will practice and enter when listening to God’s words, follow God faithfully, love and satisfy God, carry out God’s will with whole heart and mind for our lifelong pursuit?
+Do you want to believe in a vague God in heaven, and be like Thomas, full of doubts about the practical God incarnate?
+Or will you be like Peter, an innocent and honest person that will practice and enter when listening to God’s words, follow God faithfully, love and satisfy God, carry out God’s will with one’s whole heart and mind as a lifelong pursuit?
 Which type of person do you want to be?